simolus3/web3dart/README.md

 - Send valid and signed transactions to an Ethereum client using the JSON-RPC API.
 - Generate private keys and Ethereum accounts
+- _(sort of)_ Send messages and function calls to smart contracts
 ### TODO
-- Interact with smart contracts deployed on the Ethereum blockchain.
+- Code generation based on smart contract ABI for easier interaction
+- Smart Contract events
+- Encode all supported solidity types

 ## Usage